LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.54.3
+*Released*: 10 July 2025
+- Issue 52657: LKSM: We shouldn't allow creating sample names that differ only in case
+  - Use original case in duplicate name error message

 ### version 6.54.2
 *Released*: 9 July 2025
 - Merge from release25.7-SNAPSHOT to develop